gargvishesh/druid/docs/multi-stage-query/msq-reference.md

 title: Reference
 ---

+> The Multi-Stage Query (MSQ) Framework is a preview feature available starting in Imply 2022.06.
+Preview features enable early adopters to benefit from new functionality while providing ongoing feedback to help shape and evolve the feature.
+All functionality documented on this page is subject to change or removal in future releases.
+Preview features are provided "as is" and are not subject to Imply SLAs.

 ## Context parameters

 In addition to the Druid SQL [context parameters](../querying/sql-query-context.md), Multi-Stage Query (MSQ) supports context parameters that are specific to it.